Skip to content

 In this podcast Inajá Wittkowski, and actor with more than 15 years of acting and improvisation experience, talks about tools to learn flexibility and responsiveness on the stage and in real life.

 In this workshop Natalie Bury, a professional dancer, choreographer and actor, guided us in exploring the power of authenticity in movement.
 Physical authenticity is a powerful means to establish our character’s connection with the audience.
 As the day progressed, we became more connected to our our vulnerability and the importance of bringing movement out of our authentic self.
-We gained a better understanding our need to both be seen and not seen.
-At the end of the day, each of us was more aware of the space we are moving in and the many ways we can use that space.
+We gained a better understanding our need to both be seen and… Read More »The Power of Authenticity in Movement

 Today we will chat with Susan Voight, one of the founding members of WUT.
 Susan is acknowledged as a gifted actor and took on the challenge as director to bring Nobel Prize winning Harold Pinter’s play, “The Dumb Waiter”, to the stage at Pepper Theatre last November.

 This workshop gave each of us an amazing opportunity to become a little more aware of the social face (or “mask”) that each of us have unconsciously chosen to present to the outside world.
-Bogdan Tabacaru, an experienced and talented director, used Sanford Meisner’s teaching on text and improvised scenes to help each of us begin to set aside our mask just a little bit so that we could authentically step into the shoes of vulnerable characters on stage.
-Each of us left the workshop with a sense of having gained a bit of insight into living more truthfully in our real lives.
+Bogdan Tabacaru, an experienced and talented director, used Sanford Meisner’s teaching on text and improvised scenes to help each of us begin to set aside our mask just a little bit so that we could authentically… Read More »Exploring Vulnerability On Stage

 This extraordinarily well written play involving family members dealing with deep loss in their individual ways – and in ways that we all can recognize in ourselves and in our own families.
 The play was adapted to make a successful movie starring Nicole Kidman in 2010.